-- 104. The construction work is expected not to cause major negative impacts, mainly because: - (i) All the activities will be within existing landfill site thus could be constructed without causing impacts to biodiversity; - (ii) All the sites are located on an government-owned land which is not occupied or used for any other purpose: - (iii) Overall construction program will be relatively short and is expected to be completed in 31 months with activities to conducted by small teams and specified location so most impacts will be localized and short in duration; and - (iv) Most of the predicted impacts associated with the construction process are produced because the process is invasive, such as involving excavation.
-However the routine nature of the impacts means that most can be easily mitigated and the impacts are clearly a result of the construction process rather than the design or location, as impacts will not occur if excavation or other ground disturbance is not involved. - 105.
+- 112. The construction work is expected not to cause major negative impacts, mainly because: - (i) All the activities will be within existing landfill site thus could be constructed without causing impacts to biodiversity; - (ii) All the sites are located on an government-owned land which is not occupied or used for any other purpose; - (iii) Overall construction program will be relatively short and is expected to be completed in 24 months with activities to conducted by small teams and specified location so most impacts will be localized and short in duration; and - (iv) Most of the predicted impacts associated with the construction process are produced because the process is invasive, such as involving excavation.
+However the routine nature of the impacts means that most can be easily mitigated and the impacts are clearly a result of the construction process rather than the design or location, as impacts will not occur if excavation or other ground disturbance is not involved. - 113.
 As a result, there are several aspects of the environment which are not expected to be affected by the construction process and these can be screened out of the assessment at this stage as required by ADB procedure.
-These are shown in Table 6.
+These are shown in Table 2.
 These environmental factors are screened out presently but will be assessed again before starting of the construction activities.

-Table 6: Field in which Construction is Expected Not to Have Significant Impacts
+Table 2: Field in which Construction is expected not to have Significant Impacts

 Field Rationale Topography, Soils, and Geology Activities are not large enough to affect these features.
 Climate Activities are not large enough to affect this feature.
-Air Quality Short-term production of dust is the only effect on atmosphere Groundwater Activities will not be large enough to affect these features Ecological Resources - Protected Areas The project site neither fall within any protected area nor any protected area come within the impact zone of the project.
-870 trees have been felled for the purpose of the project and will be compensated by the forest depart as per the conditions of forest clearance.
-Flora and Fauna No rare or endangered species in or around the sites Economic Development Activities are not large enough to permanently affect this feature.
+Air Quality Short-term production of dust is the only effect on atmosphere Groundwater Activities will not be large enough to affect these features Ecological Resources - Protected Areas Construction-related transport activities (hauling of materials and disposal of wastes) will not affect the forested area.
+Flora and Fauna No rare or endangered species in the sites.
+Economic Development Activities are not large enough to permanently affect this feature.
 Land Use No change in land use.
 Socio-economic Subproject site is located entirely on government-owned land so there is no need to acquire land from private owners.
 Commerce, Industry, and Agriculture Activities are not large enough to affect these features Population Activities are not large enough to affect this feature.
 Health and education facilities Activities are not large enough to affect this feature.
 Religious sites No religious sites within the subproject sites.
-Historical, Archaeological, No scheduled or unscheduled historical, archaeological, paleontological, Paleontological, or Architectural sites or architectural sites
+Historical, Archaeological, No scheduled or unscheduled historical, archaeological, Paleontological, or Architectural sites paleontological, or architectural sites